Risk-Team/CAVAanalytics/README.md

 framework](https://github.com/SantanderMetGroup/climate4R), applied with
 a tidyverse approach.

-**CAVAanalytics will also provide access and visualization of ISIMIP impact models**
+**CAVAanalytics logic will also be applied to ISIMIP impact models**

 ## Installation